soheil-shafaee/Cars_Info_Bama/README.md

 ## Overview

-This project aims to predict the prices of Audi cars by utilizing web scraping techniques to gather data from TrueCar.com and implementing a machine learning model using scikit-learn.
+This project aims to predict the prices of Audi cars by utilizing web scraping techniques to gather data from <a href="https://www.truecar.com/used-cars-for-sale/listings/audi/?page=1">Truecar.com</a> and implementing a machine learning model using scikit-learn.
 The dataset includes information such as car name, model, city, and operation.

 ## Project Structure